 ABOUT THE PLAY

 After incorporating audience responses from this trail run, we are looking forward to touring the country.
-We have already begun conversations with venues about booking a tour in 2022, so there is a very exciting future for Game of Governments.
+We have already begun early conversations with venues about booking a tour.
+There is a very exciting future for Game of Governments.

 WHY THE PLAY IS IMPORTANT